ruby-processing/PiCrate/docs/_modules/custom.md

 keywords: using, module
 permalink: modules/custom.html
 ---
-Ruby users will be familiar with the use of modules, but may not be aware that they can be of particular use in propane (and jruby generally)
+Ruby users will be familiar with the use of modules, but may not be aware that they can be of particular use in PiCrate (and jruby generally)

 ### Namespace to wrap java packages ###